Tutorial

 environment variable can also set this

-argument dynamically.
+option dynamically.